 How to Make It

-In a large, spouted measuring cup, stir together the hot water and baking soda until the soda is dissolved.
+In a large spouted measuring cup, stir together the hot water and baking soda until the soda is dissolved.
 Then add the salt and stir until it is dissolved.
 Add in the liquid castile soap and stir gently to combine.
 If your faucet doesn’t get hot enough to dissolve the soda and salt, you might want to try heating the mixture over the stove until dissolved.

 Pour the mixture into the one-gallon jug (I use an old vinegar container, but a cleaned out bleach container will work, too).
 And then, slowly fill the gallon jug to the top with water.
 The soap will foam, but just keep filling until you have mostly liquid.
 Print out the label, cut it out and place it on the container.

 To use, shake the container to mix ingredients, then pour 1/3-1/2 cup of the solution into the washer while it fills.
-This recipe has NOT been tested with a high-efficiency washer, however, because it is low on soap, it does not create a lot of suds, so it might just work!
+This recipe has NOT been tested with a high-efficiency washer; however, because it is low on soap, it does not create a lot of suds, so it just might work!

 Why It Works

 The castile soap and baking soda work together to get clothes nice and clean.
-Salt helps keep clothes from fading, is a natural stain-fighter, and it also helps soften your water if you struggle with hard water.
+Salt helps keep clothes from fading, is a natural stain-fighter, and also helps soften your water if you struggle with hard water.